computing-mq/iarg/README.md

-## Image Analysis Reading Group - Department of Computing, Macquarie University
+### IARG in Department of Computing, Macquarie University

 We meet on Monday afternoons, 3.30-5.00pm in the Department's seminar room:  9WW 357.
 All are welcome to join us.